Skip to content

 It’s a position to which he brings more than 40 years of industry experience, a career that’s seen him advise the US and other governments, run his own research and consulting firm, and write extensively.
 His 1991 book, The Prize: The Epic Quest for Oil, Money, and Power, won a Pulitzer Prize.
 His latest book, The New Map: Energy, Climate, and the Clash of Nations, looks at the importance of critical minerals and mining to the energy transition, and was described by NPR as “a master class on how the world works.”

 On the heels of OPEC’s surprise decision to cut output that sent oil prices soaring, Yergin spoke with Brunswick Partners Carole Cable and Stephen Power, two Global Leads of the firm’s Energy & Resources team.
-Their conversation, which has been edited and condensed, covered many of the issues on CERAWeek 2023’s agenda: “Navigating a turbulent world: energy, climate, and security.”
+Their conversation, which has been edited and condensed, covered many of the issues on CERAWeek 2023’s agenda: “Navigating a turbulent world: energy, climate and security.”

 BR23_Yergin web

-Daniel Yergin speaks during CERAWeek 2018.
+Chairman of S&P Global’s CERAWeek conference, Daniel Yergin speaks during the event in 2018.

 We’re seeing a lot of volatility in oil prices.
 What factors do you see shaping the oil market today?